ppy/osu-wiki/wiki/Help_Center/en.md

 ## Account

-### I've paid for a supporter tag, but still haven't got it!
+### I've paid for a supporter tag, but still have not received it!

 **Depending on what payment service you use (Paypal or Xsolla), there may be a slight delay in the processing of your payment before it reaches us.**

 Usually, these issues resolve themselves within a few hours, and our systems will automatically apply your tag to your account.

-If it has been over 24 hours and you still haven't got your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.
+If it has been over 24 hours and you still do not have your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.

 Make sure to include any receipts that you received during the process (paypal transaction IDs, Xsolla receipts, etc) - these help us a lot in tracking down what happened to your payment!